-This Policy sets out how Early Learning Management complies with the Act & addresses how we collect, hold, use & disclose your personal information, including any financial information that you provide to Early Learning Management.
+This Policy sets out how Early Learning Management complies with the Act and addresses how we collect, hold, use and disclose your personal information, including any financial information that you provide to Early Learning Management.

 What is Personal Information?

 Personal information is information which relates to a living individual who can be identified from that information, or from that information and other information in a person’s possession, including any expression of opinion, whether true or not, and whether recorded in a material form or not, about an identified or reasonably identified individual, and an indication of intention in respect of an individual.
 Personal information may be collected directly by Early Learning Management from you (or your representative), or via a third party.
 In most situations, Early Learning Management collects personal information about an individual from the Early Learning Management client or from the Early Learning Management client where the parent/guardian has a child enrolled in the childcare centre.
 In particular, we may also collect your personal information when you:

 Register on our website to use the services we provide;

 (a) post to the Early Learning Management Forum, blogs or on any of our social media platforms including but not limited to Facebook, Twitter and Instagram;

 (b) contact the Early Learning Management support team;

 (c) visit our website.

 Where Early Learning Management is provided with personal information by its clients;